Only 10 People Per Class! Click Here To Reserve Your Seat!

 Please bring these items to class on the second day:

-- At least one handgun of .32-caliber or greater
+- At least one handgun of .32-caliber or greater (please let me know if you need to borrow one)

 - Minimum 100 rounds of commercially-loaded ammunition (200 recommended, NO HANDLOADS, Remanufactured ammo from licensed producer OK)